Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Requires permits for drone operations in city parks and city rights-of-way
+Omaha Parks and Recreation requires permits for commercial drone operations and heavy drones (over 250g) in city parks and rights-of-way.

 Restrictions